Understanding the Impact of Token Redundancy in Language Models

 Here, we can observe that the same sentence is tokenized differently based solely

-on the presence or absence of a space as a prefix.
-When constructing the
+on the presence or absence of a leading space.
+When the vocabulary is built, a

 Upon analyzing the GPT2Tokenizer, we can identify a category of approximately